jonkillinger/FacebookCyberSecurityCourseWeek7/README.md

 ## Pentesting Report

 1. Authenticated Stored Cross-Site Scripting (XSS) in YouTube URL Embeds
   - [ ] Summary: Contributors to the vulnerable site can embed a YouTube link with malicious XSS.
+This is due to a flaw in regex processing which allowed escape characters to initiate arbitrary code.
     - Vulnerability types: Core vulnerability, Stored XSS
     - Tested in version: 4.2
     - Fixed in version: 4.7.3